Nihilantropy/Minishell/README.md

 ./minishell
 ```

-From here, you can start typing commands, exploring directories, and even writing small scripts to see how your shell handles them.
+From here you can have some fun, testing basic commands, input and output redirections, builtin commands
+and pipelines :smile:!

 ### Testing